Volunteer FAQ

 Great!
 Please have them fill out an application, then let us know once they’ve applied.
 Remember that we may not always be able to place them on your crew (depending on when they apply and available positions).

-You can find more information about Teardown and Play in the Park Day (formally Fence Day) on our Current Volunteers page (scroll down to the appropriate tab).
+You can find more information about Teardown and Takeover the Park Day on our Current Volunteers page (scroll down to the appropriate tab).

 Yay!
 Everyone who has volunteered with the Festival for at least two years is eligible for Society Membership.
 Find the application form and more info here.